 The Pediatric Neuropsychology Track is oriented towards the intern who is seeking to specialize in the assessment and treatment of neurodevelopmental disorders, and the cognitive and behavioral sequelae of medical illness in children and adolescents.
 Through completion of rotations that emphasize consultation to pediatric health services, professional practice and research in pediatric neuropsychology, and the development of expertise in working with complex neurodevelopmental and medical conditions, the intern will be prepared for advanced postdoctoral training in Pediatric Neuropsychology, consistent with Houston Conference and Society for Clinical Neuropsychology (Division 40 of the APA) guidelines.
 The Pediatric Neuropsychology intern will have the opportunity to develop and refine clinical skills with both inpatients, as part of the consultation-liaison rotation, and outpatients, through rotations within Child Psychiatry and its specialty clinics, as well as any rotations that are offered through the Child Track.
+Opportunities for developing neuropsychological assessment skills across the lifespan are available to those who have such an interest, and therefore rotations from the Adult Neuropsychology Track may also be options.
 Patients assessed and treated by the intern may or may not present with primary psychopathology; some cases will be more medically based, with co-occurring psychosocial or educational concerns.
 Typically, patients will range in age from early childhood through late adolescence, and represent diverse cultural, ethnic, racial, and socio-economic backgrounds.
 Interns will provide psychological and neuropsychological assessment across the rotations.
-Intervention approaches will emphasize interpersonal, family systems, behavioral, and cognitive-behavioral therapies.
+Intervention approaches will emphasize interpersonal, family systems, parent management, behavioral, and cognitive-behavioral therapies.

-Our Pediatric Neuropsychology and Child/Pediatric Track interns share a common core of experiences as they both spend half their time in the outpatient child psychiatry clinics providing assessment and psychotherapy.
-The training experiences differ primarily in terms of rotation selection.
+Our Pediatric Neuropsychology and Child/Pediatric Track interns share a common core of experiences as they both spend a significant proportion of their time in the outpatient child psychiatry clinics providing assessment and psychotherapy with some differences in terms of rotation selection.
 As part of their outpatient work, interns will carry a caseload of outpatient psychotherapy patients; these cases will be varied and may concern both internalizing and externalizing difficulties, as well as issues of adjustment to medical and psychiatric illness.
 Interns will be primarily supervised by child psychology faculty, with additional supervision provided by child psychiatrists within the Department.
 We recognize that the rotations on the Pediatric Neuropsychology track are more demanding and involve several more didactic hours than rotations in our other tracks.
 Therefore, our neuropsychology interns are expected to see fewer outpatient cases as part of the general requirements of the internship.

 In addition to two required Pediatric Neuropsychology rotations, the intern must also complete a rotation in Pediatric Consultation-Liaison.
-The final rotation may be selected from among the variety of opportunities that exist within Child and Adolescent Psychiatry, Adult Psychiatry, or the broader medical center.
+The final rotation may be selected from among the variety of opportunities that exist within Child/Pediatric Track or the Adult Neuropsychology Track.
 By the end of the training year, the Pediatric Neuropsychology intern will develop comprehensive skills in the neuropsychological assessment and psychological treatment of medical, psychiatric, and neurodevelopmental disorders.
 Through the pediatric neuropsychology rotations, the intern will become familiar with the selection, administration, scoring, and interpretation of commonly used assessments; develop appropriate case conceptualizations through integration of history, test data, and behavioral observation; and communicate test results in oral and written formats to patients, families, schools, and other providers.
 The intern will develop a working knowledge and experiential base in neurological diagnosis, neurosurgery, and psychiatry, and be able to provide neuropsychological consultation to Pediatric Neurology, Neurosurgery, Developmental and Behavioral Pediatrics, General Pediatrics, Hematology/Oncology, and other referral sources.
 Further, the intern will effectively collaborate with schools, families, and other professionals concerning appropriate strategies for learning and behavior development.